 From Río Dulce town, head north to traveler-friendly Flores on Lago de Petén Itzá.
 You'll use this town as your base to visit the extraordinary ruins at Tikal, where you can spend as much time spotting monkeys as Maya ruins.

 When you've had your fill of ancient culture, travel south to Cobán, the springboard to the gorgeous jungle waterfalls and swimming holes of Semuc Champey.
 It's one of the prettiest corners of the entire country.

 Bypass the capital on the second half of your trip to take stock in the old colonial capital of Antigua, with its beautiful buildings, great food and lively traveler scene.
 It's a short hop from here to Chichicastenango: time your visit to take in the twice-weekly market, which is one of the largest and most colorful in Central America.

-Finish your adventure with a dash down the Pacific Coast to the up and coming town of El Paredón, where you can grab a surf board, do a wildlife tour of the mangroves or simply laze a in a hammock.
+Finish your adventure with a dash down the Pacific coast to the up-and-coming town of El Paredón, where you can grab a surf board, do a wildlife tour of the mangroves or simply laze in a hammock.
 When you're done, pack up your souvenirs and take a shuttle back to Guatemala City for your flight home.